kristapsdz/lowdown/index.md

 I usually use *lowdown* when writing [sblg](https://kristaps.bsd.lv/sblg) articles when I'm too lazy to write in proper HTML5.
-(For those not in the know, [sblg](https://kristaps.bsd.lv/sblg) is a simple tool for knitting together blog articles into a blog feed.)
+([sblg](https://kristaps.bsd.lv/sblg) is a simple tool for knitting together blog articles into a blog feed.)
 This basically means wrapping the output of *lowdown* in the elements indicating a blog article.
 I do this in my Makefiles: